 To preserve integrity of operations, certain TPM commands are not allowed to be executed by software on the platform.
 For example, some commands are only executed by system software.
 When the TBS blocks a command, an error is returned as appropriate.
 By default, the TBS blocks commands that could impact system privacy, security, and stability.
 The TBS also assumes that other parts of the software stack may restrict access to certain commands to authorized entities.

-There are three lists of blocked commands: a list controlled by group policy, a list controlled by local administrators, and a default list.
+For TPM version 1.2 commands, there are three lists of blocked commands: a list controlled by group policy, a list controlled by local administrators, and a default list.
 A TPM command is blocked if it is on any of the lists.
 However, there are group policy flags to allow the TBS to ignore the local list and the default list.
 The group policy flags can be edited directly or accessed through the Group Policy Object Editor.

 The Group Policy flags are under registry key HKEY_LOCAL_MACHINE\Software\Policies\Microsoft\Tpm\BlockedCommands.